-This American Bar Association Approved Paralegal Studies certificate is designed to provide students who have earned an associate’s or bachelor’s degree from an institution accredited by a regional member of the Commission of Higher Education with the skills and knowledge required to work as entry level paralegals.
+This American Bar Association Approved Paralegal Studies certificate is designed to provide students who have earned an A.A., A.S. or bachelor’s degree from an institution accredited by a regional member of the Commission of Higher Education with the skills and knowledge required to work as entry level paralegals.
 Community College of Philadelphia trains paralegals that must operate under the supervision of a licensed attorney and are prohibited from practicing law.

 Student Learning Outcomes:

 Upon successful completion of the Paralegal Studies Proficiency Certificate, students will be able to:

 - Apply ethical concepts to hypothetical examples and real-life situations.

 - Draft legal documents, conduct legal research both manually and through computer-assisted research and undertake the full scope of tasks assumed by entry-level paralegals.

 - Demonstrate legal analytical skills and legal writing skills.

 - Cultivate a supportive professional network and learn how to remain current in the legal profession.